Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in the event of a service update.
      10. The HTTP POST for sparse
         data SHOULD be short-lived,
-        terminating as soon as the sparse fragment is sent.
+        terminating as soon as the data of a fragment is sent.
      11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the media processing entity and SHOULD use an additional relative path when posting